 Additionally, different species of vaginal Candida have been shown to form biofilms in the lab, indicating that they may form biofilms inside the vagina as well.

-What is still unclear though is whether or not vaginal yeast infections require yeast to form a biofilm, or if this is just an interesting phenomenon we can see in the lab
+What is still unclear, though, is whether or not vaginal yeast infections require yeast to form a biofilm, or if this is just an interesting phenomenon we can see in the lab.

-The answer is likely a gray area rather than a clear yes or no—biofilms can potentially explain why 5-8% of women with a yeast infection have recurrent infections that won’t go away with typical treatment
+The answer is likely a gray area rather than a clear yes or no — biofilms can potentially explain why 5-8% of women with a yeast infection have recurrent infections that won’t go away with typical treatment.

 Research has shown that boric acid can help with yeast infections, especially those caused by non-albicans species of Candida.
 But before you jump to boric acid as a solution for your recurrent infections, test your vaginal microbiome to determine the types of bacteria and fungi in it and get a personalized plan optimized for your unique microbiome.

-So, how do I get rid of a biofilm?
+How do I get rid of a biofilm?

-This question of how to rid ourselves of biofilms pops up everywhere from medical devices to cleaning products and environmental hazards
+This question of how to rid ourselves of biofilms pops up everywhere from medical devices to cleaning products and environmental hazards.
+Fortunately, for the case of vaginal infections, there are a few concrete starting points to work with.
+The first step is to know what type of microscopic organism you’re dealing with.

 Once you know if you’re dealing with biofilm-forming microbes, you should discuss treatment options with your doctor, including boric acid